-How to Address High Missing Rates for DOBs and/or SSNs
+How to Address High Missing Rates

 If your CoC has a high rate of missing DOBs and/or SSNs, seek out opportunities to learn from providers about the barriers to collecting this information.
 Provide technical assistance and training to address these barriers and improve the completion rate.
 When responding to a warning flag, confirm that the high percentage(s) is correct (i.e., it is not a programming error), whether this number can be improved, and your assessment of the quality of de-duplication in your HMIS.